Nipton, California: Climate

 The area receives significant sunshine year round due to its stable descending air and high pressure.
 According to the Köppen Climate Classification system, Nipton has a hot desert climate, abbreviated "Bwh" on climate maps.

 In popular culture

-Nipton appears as a town in the 2010 video game Fallout: New Vegas, burned and ransacked by the in-game Caesar's Legion faction.
+Nipton appears in the 2010 video game Fallout: New Vegas as a town burned and ransacked by the in-game Caesar's Legion faction.
+It is also mentioned in the Dungeon Crawler Carl series by Matt Dinniman, specifically in the 2022 book "The Butcher's Masquerade", as a settlement claimed and named by Carl in the Hunting Grounds.